Tobias Witmer

 Tobias Witmer (October 8, 1816 – August 14, 1897) was an American inventor, spelling reformer, civil engineer, and a notable poet in the Pennsylvania Dutch language.
 He was also one of the most well known surveyors of the Niagara County, New York region.
 His inventions included a bicycle wheel made from the wires of an old hoop skirt; a corn sheller; and an automatic railroad switch.
 For a time, he was a schoolteacher and was one of the founders of the Williamsville Classical Institute, later known as the Williamsville Academy.

-Witmer's Pennsylvania German poetry was anthologized by Abraham R. Horne and Edward H. Rauch.
+Witmer's Pennsylvania German poetry was anthologized by Abraham R. Horne, Edward H. Rauch and Edward C. Haag.

 He and his twin brother were born in Niagara Falls, New York to a family from Lancaster County, Pennsylvania.
 He died in Williamsville, New York.

+Witmer's poetry in Pennsylvania German received interest in the 1940s as dialect scholar-publisher Preston A. Barba republished a number of his poems and a brief biographical exploration.